 Day 15: Pushkar Sites or Camel Festival

 Today we visit the temple of Lord Brahma, creator of the Universe in Hindu Mythology.
 Later we will take a walk through the streets and markets of this dessert town.
 In the afternoon you can take an optional walk up the many steps and well-travelled path to the Savitri Temple atop of Ratnagiri Hill.
 Savitri is the wife of Brahma and this temple is the home to the statue of the Goddess Savitri.
-Get to know the creature that made Pushkar famous while we have a camel ride as the sun sets over the desert.
+Get to know the creature that made Pushkar famous while we have a camel ride into the desert for a wonderful dinner under the stars and a local dance performance before we ride back for the evening.
 Overnight in Pushkar.